Gwyrdain/apprentices-workshop/README.md

 #The Apprentice's Workshop Notepad
 ---

+## General
+* Add jQ/AJAX for better experience!

 ## Areas
 * ~~Add default area terrain and room_flags.~~ Done
-* ~~What about deleting an Area record... need to clean up assocaited records!~~ Added dependent: :destroy to all has_many associattions.
+* ~~What about deleting an Area record... need to clean up assocaited records!~~ Added dependent: :destroy to all has_many associations.
 Need to carry this through.

 ## Helps
 * None.